 In LA, when I go to a Sephora and ask: “What foundation brand sells the most?”
 I usually get responses like Fenty and Rare Beauty.
 For example, for blushes, the Rare Beauty liquid blush is the #1 best-selling blush across all Sephoras in LA right now.
 In Madrid, one Sephora employee said: “There’s no such thing as a best-selling foundation here.
 We sell depending on the brand releases and what’s popular right now.
 But there’s not a specific brand that sells the most.”

-Regarding the space, another thing that caught my eye was the area where you can get your makeup or a facial done.
+Regarding the space, another thing that caught my eye was the area where you could get your makeup or a facial done.
 In the US, these areas have a built-in sink.
 In Spain, the area is much smaller and there wasn’t a sink either.

 Demographics